 A32.
 Audit evidence pertaining only to a point in time may be sufficient for the auditor's purpose, for example, when testing controls over the entity's physical inventory counting at the period end.
 If, on the other hand, the auditor intends to rely on a control over a period, tests that are capable of providing audit evidence that the control operated effectively at relevant times during that period are appropriate.
-Such tests may include tests of the entity's monitoring of controls.
+Such tests may include tests of controls in the entity's process to monitor the system of internal control.